Degederon/HouseRulesGuide/README.md

 # \* The Ability Converter program is now on Dege's GitHub channel.
 A program walkthrough for converting checking your json abilities and converting them to the new ability names.

-# &nbsp; Continue with next edition for adding rules and descriptions.
+#   Continue with next edition for adding rules and descriptions.
 Coming soon are expanded troubleshooting and brand new scenarios I will be releasing on GitHub!

 #